carablythe/heroku-ga-test/README.md

 “See list of  completed activities” automatic date/time stamp on the “enter new activity” that displays in the “list of completed activities page”/ Also gives the option of deleting or editing each completed activity in the list

-UNSOLVED PROBLEMS:
-Right now it is just an app for one child (my child).
-In order for others to use it, I need to get login capability set-up, as well as user-schema association so that each user (only) has access to their own data collection.

-STRETCH/FUTURE GOALS:	It would be great if parents could login to customize the list items, points, possible rewards, etc.

-NOTES/FINAL COMMENT:
-My app is really simple, but for the most part accomplishes the goal I set out to achieve.
-It is already being used and enjoyed by my daughter, and the physical whiteboard and paper being used for such a purpose in the past is no longer necessary, so that is a success in my book.